 As new owner operators figure out how do owner operators pay taxes, one very common question is do they have to pay income tax?
 Many people think that, since they are self employed, the income tax won’t apply to them.

 We understand the confusion.
-You technically don’t have an employer paying you wages or a salary, so the money you make is the profit from your business.
+You technically don’t have an employer paying your wages or a salary.
+So the money you make is the profit from your business.

 But notice that it’s not the Federal Salary Tax or the Federal Wage Tax.
 Income is a broad term that simply describes any money you earn (or are given), minus your business expenses.
 So, yes, owner operators pay the Federal income tax.
 They pay state income taxes, too, unless they’re living and working in states like Florida and Texas that have no state income tax.

 Do Owner Operators Pay Less Taxes Than Company Drivers?